 1) Image Dimensions

-If you want a quick and dirty size recommendation that will work great in most ProPhoto setups, use a width 2000px.
+If you want a quick and dirty size recommendation that will work great in most ProPhoto setups, use a width of around 2500px.
 Compress the image as much as you can and you’ll likely be very happy.
 We’ve seen that you can consistently get under 400kb with good compression.
-Some get far below that.
-Because of this we recommend this width in our “Recommended Image Size” box when creating new posts and pages.
-Use your favorite image software to downsize images on your computer before uploading into ProPhoto.
-Read about batch processing images in large groups to save time – just search online for tips, based on the software you use.
+Use your favorite image software to downsize images on your computer before uploading into your site.
+Research online about batch processing images in large groups for the image software you use.

 Image width details